 The transmission bit rate should be 19.2 kbit/s ±10 ppm for π/4 QPSK.

-2.5 Training sequence

-The training sequence is 111111001101010000011001010.
+2.6 Frame structure

+For the generic definition of the frame structure, see Annex 1.

-2.6 Signal information
+2.7 Signal information

-The signal information should follow the training sequence.

-The signal information consists of 4 bits encoded into a sequence of 7 bits using Hamming (7,4) code.
-The signal information selects the modulation and coding schemes are used and allows for adding new modulation and coding schemes in the future.

-Signal information “XXXX” – selects the modulation scheme and coding:
+Signal information selects the modulation scheme and coding according to the Link Configuration Id defined in Table A1-6

-2.7 Data encoding

-Data coding is not used.

-2.8 Forward error correction
+2.8 Forward error correction and Bit Scrambling

 When forward error correction is used, it will be used as defined in Annex 1.
 Interleaving and bit scrambling are used, as defined by the FEC designated in the signal information.
+In the event of no FEC, bit scrambling according to Annex 1 shall be implemented.

 2.9 Transmitter transient response

-2.9.1 Switching time

-The time taken to switch from transmit to receive conditions, and receive to transmit conditions, should not exceed the transmit attack or release time.
+The time taken to switch from transmit to receive conditions, and receive to transmit conditions, should not exceed the transmit ramp up and ramp down , see Annex 1; 5.2.3.1.
 It should be possible to receive a message from the slot directly after or before own transmission.

 The equipment should not be able to transmit during channel switching operation.